 Trimming, being the simpler of the two terms to define, is basically the process of removing overgrown portions of a shrub, bush, or tree.
 When a shrub gets too large, perhaps blocking the view from your window, for instance, it is overgrown and should be trimmed.

 Pruning, on the other hand, is not about trimming overgrown portions of a plant.
 Pruning refers to the act of removing dead or diseased portions of the plant.
 When an apple tree has a broken branch, for example, that branch is usually cut away (pruned).

 The difference between the two terms is subtle but easily understood.
-For more information about the importance of trimming and pruning, click here.

 When to Trim and Prune?

 The absolute best time to trim and prune most bushes, shrubs, and trees is late fall and winter.
 During this time of the year, these plants, generally, go dormant.
 During their dormancy period, they are essentially hibernating and are not actively attempting to form new growth.
 Trimming and pruning plants during this period cause less stress or shock to the plant, which limits the harm that these tasks can have on your plants.

 That being said, if there is a plant, especially large trees, that have a damaged branch, this branch should be removed as soon as possible.
 Large overhanging branches that become damaged can obviously cause further harm to your property, buildings, or even your life.
 Removing them as soon as possible is strongly advised.

 Aside from the hazards of damaged branches, there are many reasons to trim and prune your plants annually.
 Trimming and pruning at the appropriate time encourages healthy plant growth.
 By removing diseased portions of a plant by means of pruning, you are stopping, or, at least, slowing the spread of that disease throughout the rest of the plant.
 Furthermore, timely trimming and pruning result in encouraging your plants to form new and healthy growth.